fredokun/lisp-list-comprehensions/list-comprehensions.lisp.md

  monads are a kind of well-typed-although-limited macros.
 Simply relying on the powerful `loop` mini-language allowed us to go beyond simple comprehensions (especially with the `until` clause).

+If compared to comprehension expressions found in other languages, it is not a bad start.
+ Thanks to `loop` we can take different sources: lists (with `in`), strings (with `across`), etc.
+ There would be some (simple) work to support more collections such as hashtables.
+Perhaps a better thing would be to base our macro on `iterate` since the latter is extensible.

+Finally, Python also has set, dictionnary comprehensions as well as generator expressions (actually closer to Clojure's sequence comprehensions).
+This goes beyond our `list-of` macro but it is a topic I do intend to further study.

 And that's it for today...